spenser-brinkman/jeopardy/README.md

     allow user to choose number of questions per category

-    allow user to choose which year the questions come from

     add a timer to questions that counts down, waiting for an entry of any character to "buzz in" before timer expires. if timer expires, the question is lost and play continues